-- (b) The host club must follow current AFA Rules and Policies and comply with the AFA Constitution. - (c) All seeding and placing of teams in divisions is to be approved by the AFA, via the Regional Representative or the Supervisory Judge. - (i) If it is necessary to run any division of less than 3 teams, it is recommended that this division be combined with an adjacent division.
-Division placements and break-out times for each individual division still apply, however AFA race meeting points are awarded for all heats in the combined division. - (ii) The AFA Regional Representative or Supervisory Judge shall receive proposed seeding and race meeting formats from the organiser no later than 7 days before the race meeting for review and approval. - (d) The host club must get written approval from the AFA for any and all special or unusual requests. - (e) All teams registered with the AFA are to be notified via a notice on the AFA website of the date, time and place of the race meeting and the name and telephone number of the contact person prior to the closing date.

-(f) The host club may not limit entries to less than four.
+- (b) The host club must follow current AFA Rules and Policies and comply with the AFA Constitution. - (c) The host club must get written approval from the AFA for any and all special or unusual requests. - (d) All teams registered with the AFA are to be notified via a notice on the AFA website of the date, time and place of the race meeting and the name and telephone number of the contact person prior to the closing date. - (e) The host club may not limit entries to less than four.
 In cases of limited entries, the host club must accept entries by the date received.
 All the entries may be from the same club (i.e. Front Runners A team, Front Runners B team, Front Runners C team, Front Runners D team etc.).
 However, multiple entries of the same club are to be treated as one entry until after the closing date.
 Any remaining openings are to be filled by the second entry for those teams that enter more than one team, followed by the third entry for those teams that enter more than two teams and so on until the entries are filled.
 Clubs are required to indicate the priority of selection for multiple team entries.
 Clubs notified that one or more of their nominated teams cannot be accepted due to race meeting limits may resubmit the seed times and/or dogs entered for their accepted teams within one week of the notification.
 Organisers must allow for this extra time.